 - "Copyright Management Business Act" (enacted in 2001, at Cultural Agency)

 - Intellectual property-related articles of "Trust Business Law" (enacted in 2003, at Financial Services Agency)

 He left the government to initiate The University of Tokyo Edge Capital in 2004.

-・GOJI, Tomotaka; HAYASHI, Yuki; MATSUDA, Takanari; SAKATA, Ichiro.
-Researchers’ “Startup Readiness” in the Biopharmaceutical Domain Assessed using Logistic Regression for Features of Their Papers, Patents, Institutes, and Nations.
-In: 2019 Portland International Conference on Management of Engineering and Technology (PICMET).
+・Goji, Tomotaka, et al. “Researchers’“Startup Readiness” in the Biopharmaceutical Domain Assessed Using Logistic Regression for Features of Their Papers, Patents, Institutes, and Nations.”
+2019 Portland International Conference on Management of Engineering and Technology (PICMET).
 IEEE, 2019.